School bus camera captures reckless truck driver in Minnesota nearly hit children

 Saman Shafiq is a trending news reporter for USA TODAY.
 Reach her at sshafiq@gannett.com and follow her on X, the platform formerly known as Twitter @saman_shafiq7.

-This article originally appeared on USA TODAY: Minnesota truck driver almost crashes into children exiting school bus
+This article originally appeared on Louisville Courier Journal: Minnesota truck driver almost crashes into children exiting school bus